Skip to main content

 metadata:

-name: hello-world-app
+name: spring-petclinic

 namespace: default